 La Mision de Maria Santisima Nuestra Senora de la Soledad (Mary Most Holy, Our Most Sorrowful Lady of Solitude) was founded by Father Fermin Lasuen on October 9th, 1791 near the site of an Esselen village named Chuttusgelis.
 The Esselen were the original inhabitants of the valley.
-The mission was built to link Mission San Antonio and Mission Carmel so that the distance between the missions could be walked in one day.
+The mission was built to link Mission San Antonio and Mission Carmel so that the distance between the missions would be shortened.
 The buildings at Mission Soledad were constructed of adobe brick.
 The adobe brick was made by mixing dirt with water and some type of binding agent (usually straw).
 The mixture was then poured into forms and dried in the sun.

 Father Payeras, Father Jayme, Father Ibanez and Father Sarria were four of the padres who provided the most dedication and time to the Soledad Mission.
 They kept the records and organized the growth.
 The winds could be brutal and the weather bitterly cold.
 When the padres needed relief from rheumatism they would go to Paraiso Hot Springs for the mineral baths.
 They learned of the medicinal value of the mineral baths from the Esselen who lived in this area.